-Having characterized the Cultural Byproduct Hypothesis, its implications, and the evidence in its favor, our aim is now to evaluate it.
+Having characterized the cultural byproduct hypothesis, its implications, and the evidence in its favor, our aim is now to evaluate it.
 In this section, we synthesize research from diverse fields to offer five refutations of its claims.
-To preview our case, we present evidence that (1) the illusion is experienced by non-human animals from diverse ecologies, suggesting an evolutionarily ancient origin that is not peculiar to humans and does not require exposure to Western, urban, or constructed environments; (2) modeling approaches show that the statistics of natural scenes are sufficient to capture the illusion, without an additional role for the built environment (or indeed any human artifacts); (3) there exist many variations of the illusion that do not require straight lines - nor even any lines at all - calling into question any account that locates the illusion's origin in the presence of lines and corners in one's environment (whether from carpentry, art, or other sources); (4) the illusion arises in sense modalities other than vision, challenging claims that visual exposure is the source of the illusion; and (5) the illusion arises even in congenitally blind subjects whose sight is restored, suggesting that visual experience is not necessary to produce the illusion in the first place.
+To preview our case, we present evidence that (a) the illusion is experienced by nonhuman animals from diverse ecologies, suggesting an evolutionarily ancient origin that is not peculiar to humans exposed to Western, urban, or constructed environments; (b) modeling approaches show that the statistics of natural scenes are sufficient to capture the illusion, without an additional role for the built environment; (c) there exist many variations of the illusion that do not require straight linesnor even any lines at all-calling into question any account that locates the illusion's origin in the presence of lines and corners in one's environment (whether from carpentry, art, or other sources); (d) the illusion arises in sense modalities other than vision, challenging claims that visual exposure is the source of the illusion; and (e) the illusion arises even in congenitally blind subjects whose sight is restored, suggesting that visual experience is not necessary to produce the illusion in the first place.